gjpelletier/PyOAE/README.md

 - Root-finding method to solve for the OAE treatment needed to restore any carbonate system variable (e.g. TA-DIC, CO3--, pH, Ωara, Ωcal) to pre-industrial conditions in the coastal California Current Ecosystem.
 This notebook can also be used to solve for any other location in the global oceans
 - Calculation of the maximum hypothetical OAE efficiency ηmax (etamax) for any assumed addition of alkalinity.
 The ηmax is a dimensionless quantity that is the hypothetical maximum potential CDR (umol/kg) divided by the amount of added alkalinity (umol/kg).
-- Calcuation of the biological component of DIC.
+- Calcuation of the biological component of DIC called "DICbio".
 The surface ocean DIC concentration is influenced by air–sea gas exchange, the biological production/consumption of organic matter, and calcium carbonate (CaCO3) formation/dissolution (Burt et al, 2016).
 To isolate the biological component of DIC, a surface DIC concentration at atmospheric equilibrium is computed and subsequently removed from the observed DIC (DICobs).
 - Sine-regression function to model variables with regularly repeating periodic cycles, such as DICbio